MicrosoftDocs/well-architected/well-architected/operational-excellence/observability.md

 #### Application data

 For applications, the collecting service can be an application performance management (APM) tool that can run autonomously from the application that generates the instrumentation data.
-After APM is enabled, you'll have clear visibility into important metrics, in real time and historically.
+After APM is enabled, you have clear visibility into important metrics, in real time and historically.
 Use an appropriate level of logging.
 Verbose logging can incur significant costs.
 Set log levels according to the environment.
 Lower environments don't need the same level of verbosity as production, for example.

 Application logs support the end-to-end application lifecycle.
 Logging is essential to understanding how the application operates in various environments, which events occur, and the conditions under which they occur.